Billing for events is accomplished using the Event Based Component, which is an event-connected member of the standard Chargify component system.

 Click “Next” to move on and define the rest of your rates.
-You will now see your default price (marked by the “Matches Any” tag) and a link to “Add Segment”.
+You will now see your default price (marked by the “*” tag) and a form to add additional segments.

 Segments are a combination of an attribute value and a rate.
 Create as many segments as you need to define pricing for the unique values you expect in your segmenting attribute.
 For example, you may create segments for when

 destination of a message matches “US”, “CA”, and “PL”.
 Note, that leaving a field blank will insert an “*” which will match any value (you do not need to manually add the “*” yourself).

 After clicking “Add Segment”, you’ll need to set your rates.

 You may change any of your rates by simply clicking on the price to expose the price control again.

 A big difference between metered components and event based components is that event based data can exist easily without having to bill for it.
 With metered components, if you report usage for subscription, it will be billed.
 With event based components, you can report usage (events) without necessarily billing for them.